isayantan/Multiplayer-Federated-Learning/README.md

 <!--te-->

 ## Quadratic Minimax Game
-In Figure 2 of our paper, we compare the performance of PEARL-SGD for different values of synchronization interval $\tau$.
+In Figure 2 of our paper, we compare the performance of PEARL-SGD for different values of synchronization interval $\tau \in \{ 1, 2, 4, 5, 8\}$.
 ![Quadratic Minimax Game](images/fig2.png)
 To reproduce the plots in Figure 2, please run the codes in
   - [Figure 2a](codes/QGv21.ipynb)